 The Class Crest is one of the most treasured representations of class unity and class pride.
 Until graduation, the class will wear the ring with the class crest facing inward, closest to their hearts.
 After graduation, the ring is turned so that the Academy Crest is closest to the heart of an officer ready and willing to protect and defend with the training they have received.
 This is a unique tradition in which all graduates of the Academy are forever united.
 Through the blood and the sweat, the triumphs and the failures, they become brothers and sisters for life.

 With financial support from the Class of 1968, the AOG has established a class ring display on the second floor of Doolittle Hall.
-This display is designed to include one ring (actually worn by a graduate) from each class.
+This display is designed to include one graduate-worn ring from each class.

 Anyone who wishes to donate a class ring should send it to the Association of Graduates.
 Donated rings can be claimed as a tax deduction.
 Donors will be provided a letter acknowledging the gift and noting that an average replacement cost for a ring is approximately $2,000.
 If you believe your ring is of higher value and wish to have proof of this for tax purposes, please have your ring appraised before you send it to the AOG.

 Each year in August, Jostens and the AOG host the "Forged in Blue" program.
 Donated rings are melted, and the resulting "ingot" goes into the ring production for the current USAFA two-degrees’ rings, which they will put on for the first time at their Ring Dining-In the following May.

 The Forged in Blue melt produces two ingots.
 One gold ingot goes into the current ring production, and the second ingot is saved and added to the following year’s Forged in Blue ring melt.
 Year after year, new class rings will always have a part of previous classes’ rings in them.